jorondo1/misc_scripts/init_ip34.md

 And you can start doing science!

-# Leading the R environment
+# Loading the R environment

 If you need extra juice to run a massive DADA2 pipeline your laptop can't handle, for example, you can load the R environment within ip34.